serqco/qabstracts/tex/on-abstracts/related-work.md

 Analyzes 24 controlled experiment reports' abstracts.
 Finds that most have relevant gaps in the abstract's reporting and most make overly positive statements (spin).

+## ShaHar06: Structured abstracts: Do they improve the quality of information in abstracts?

+Yes, according to our 29-item checklist.

 ## Xu19: Comparing Rhetorical Structure of Research Article Abstracts Written by Native English Writers and Chinese Writers